autowarefoundation/autoware.universe/localization/yabloc/README.md

 It estimates position by matching road surface markings extracted from images with a vector map.
 Point cloud maps and LiDAR are not required.
-YabLoc enables users localize with vehicles that are not equipped with LiDAR and in environments where point cloud maps are not available.
+YabLoc enables users localize vehicles that are not equipped with LiDAR and in environments where point cloud maps are not available.

 ## Packages